Diyor-fdv/RFM-Customer-purchase-Behaviour/README.md

 The main objective is to identify high-value, at-risk, and potential customers, enabling data-driven strategies for retention, conversion, and revenue growth.

-The analysis is based on the Adventure Works sample dataset, commonly used for business intelligence and analytics case studies.
+The analysis is based on the Adventure Works sample dataset, commonly used for business intelligence and analytics case studies

 🎯 Business Objectives